-The understanding of firms' business models and the risk embedded is a key challenge for supervisory authorities.
-A starting point is a detailed analysis of companies' financial statements and reports to obtain a deeper understanding of the drivers of revenues and trends that are developing in the firm.
-Also, to determine whether these patterns are consistent with the firm's stated risk appetite and are sustainable.
-This 'follow-the-money' approach enables supervisors to focus on the main businesses whose failure would cause problems for the firm; as compared to other business units whose failure could have no or little impact on the firm performance.
+A starting point is a detailed analysis of firms' financial statements and reports to obtain a deeper understanding of the drivers of revenues and trends that are developing in the firm, and to determine whether these trends are consistent with the firm's stated risk appetite and are sustainable.
+This 'follow-the-money' approach enables supervisors to focus on key businesses whose failure would cause problems for the firm, as compared to other business units whose failure could have no or little impact on the firm.